you’re offended by my disrespectful treatment of religion, please

 What makes Judaism, Christianity, Islam and Communism so difficult for much of the rest of the world to deal with is the arbitrary and capricious rules by which others are excluded.
 The history of all these religions include sanctified wars of conquest carried out in supposed obedience to the dictates of God or the supposed will of the people.

 Jewish wars of conquest are chronicled in the Old Testament and reiterated in Israel’s creation.
-Christian conquests include early raids into the Holy Land by the Roman Empire, the Crusades (a series of senseless invasions by mobs of people without the means to sustain themselves), the ruthless conquest of the Western Hemisphere for the past 500 years, the unwavering support of Twentieth Century Zionism, and the Apocalypse.
+Christian conquests include early raids into the Holy Land by the Roman Empire, the Crusades (a series of senseless invasions by mobs of people without the means to sustain themselves), the ruthless armed conquest of the Western Hemisphere for the past 500 years, the unwavering support of Twentieth Century Zionism, and the Apocalypse.
 Soon after its creation, Islam was spread by warfare all across the Arab world, through much of Africa and into Spain and eastward all the way to the Philippines.
 The Soviet Union killed 20 million of its own citizens during the rule of Joseph Stalin alone, seven million by artificial famine.
+Russia’s Christian leaders through most of the Nineteenth Century and into the early Twentieth Century supported pogroms against Jews in the European part of their Empire that is now Ukraine and Poland long before Hitler’s Holocaust.

-This brutal warfare was portrayed as righteous, justified, and in the best interests of the people being invaded.
-This tells me there is a spiritual disconnect hidden within it; a blocking of the loving concern Jesus implored us to exercise; a blindness to the humanity and goodness in others who, because they had different customs and beliefs were labeled with a derogatory word or phrase such as “evil” or “infidel” or “savage” and thereby dismissed from kindness or empathy; murdered, robbed or enslaved without guilt or remorse.
+This brutal warfare was portrayed as righteous, justified, and in the best interests of the people being invaded or purged of undesirables.
+This tells me there is a spiritual disconnect hidden within it; a blocking of the loving concern Jesus implored us to exercise; a blindness to the humanity and goodness in others who, because they had different customs and beliefs were labeled with a derogatory word or phrase such as “evil” or “infidel” or “savage” or “kike” and thereby dismissed from kindness or empathy; murdered, robbed or enslaved without guilt or remorse.

 When, at age 8, I came forward in Church, I was told I should believe Jesus was the Messiah and the only begotten son of God because it was in my best interests.
 I was told His death was necessary so that my sins, past and future, could be forgiven.
 I considered this.
 Could I just arbitrarily decide to believe this?
 Mom would be so happy!
 At the time, I decided there was no way to know, that it was a stupid rule and that our Creator wouldn’t have been so bigoted, short-sighted, and arbitrary.
 There was something truly horrible about the rules for Heaven, Hell and the Apocalypse.
 Excluding Moslems and Hindus and Buddhists from God’s grace seemed very wrong and I wasn’t going to join in the shunning.
 I’d have to join the shunned.
 That was my first glimpse of the nastiness behind the kind smiles.
 It wasn’t my last.